 You should think about replacing your hot tub cover as soon as possible If it is:

-• Emitting a foul odor
+• Emitting a foul odour

 • Heavier than when you first bought it

 Moisture can seep through the protective lining and build-up in the interior if the material is ripped, cracked or torn.
-This can lead to the growth of bacteria and mold.
+This can lead to the growth of bacteria and mould.
 Once your hot tub cover begins to smell or is significantly heavier, chances are that moisture build-up has already led to the growth of bacteria and it is time for a new one.